AlextheYounga/forge-cerebral/src/blog/science/breaking-the-cosmic-speed-limit.md

 RELATIVITY THE SPECIAL AND GENERAL THEORY (pg 23)\
     -ALBERT EINSTEIN

-## Length Contraction
+### Length Contraction
-The best way that I have heard to explain length contraction is by imagining you are at the beach.
+The best way that I have heard to explain the real consequences of length contraction is by imagining you are at the beach.
 First, let's talk about what a normal day at a very familiar Newtonian beach looks like, where all the physics makes sense, and then we will envision a beach that satisfies Einstein.

 We will do just a little bit of math, but it is very simple math, no need to worry.
 If you're familiar with basic physics, this might be worth skipping over, but I should warn you that things will get weird here very soon, and it may be worth reviewing the basics.

-### A Day at the Beach
+#### A Day at the Beach
 Imagine you are standing on the shore of an ocean.

 You see the waves coming towards you, a new wave crashing every second.
 We’ll say this is the frequency of the ocean, 1 wave per second.
 The symbol for frequency is ( ƒ ), so this would be 1ƒ.